MatRos-sf/Image_dj/README.md

 ```
 You should now be able to access the development server at http://localhost:8000/.

-##Deployment
+## Deployment
 When you are ready to deploy the project, you will need to:

 1. Set `DEBUG = False` in `settings.py`.
 2. Add your production domain to the `ALLOWED_HOSTS` list in `settings.py`.
-3You will also need to configure your web server to serve media files.
+3. You will also need to configure your web server to serve media files.